AbdurazaaqMohammed/userscripts/README.md

 ## [YouTube Black Background](https://github.com/AbdurazaaqMohammed/userscripts/raw/main/theme/youtube-black-background.user.js)
 Change background color to AMOLED black on YouTube

+To disable the gradient effect on videos click the settings icon in the video (the one with the video quality settings) and disable "Ambient Mode"

 ## [GitHub Black Background](https://github.com/AbdurazaaqMohammed/userscripts/raw/main/theme/github-black-background.user.js)
 Change background color to AMOLED black on GitHub